Anubhavsikka16/assessment_api_bdd_framework/README.md

 API: https://marketstack.com/documentation_v2
 API key: a83a0773b6f49bb8371d7e224323156e

+All features files can be run using command: behave features/

 Screenshot of all 4 API runs on the local machine:

 <img width="1440" height="900" alt="Screenshot 2025-10-01 at 7 06 42 PM" src="https://github.com/user-attachments/assets/33f70346-a37d-47ee-86d1-73cb2eb25194" />